apache/zeppelin/docs/development/howtocontribute.md

 #### Fork repository

-If you want not only build Zeppelin but also make change, then you need fork Zeppelin repository and make pull request.
+If you want not only build Zeppelin but also make changes, then you need to fork Zeppelin repository and make pull request.

 ###Build